Octave mandolin: Guitar body

 From the mid-20th century on, a number of makers have produced octave mandolins with guitar-shaped (e.g., the "hourglass" or "figure 8") bodies.
 These instruments are typically constructed essentially like acoustic guitars, with similar woods and internal bracing.
 The neck, however, is much narrower, and supports the mandolin string layout, rather than the traditional 6 strings of the guitar.

 Layout of strings

 As with the mandolin and mandola, the octave mandolin has four courses of two strings each.
 The two strings in each course are tuned in unison.
 Alternate tunings exist in which the strings in some courses are tuned to octaves, rather than unisons, but this is more typical of the Irish Bouzouki.

 Tuning and range

 Usually, courses of 2 adjacent strings are doubled (tuned to the same pitch).
-The standard octave mandolin tuning is G_{2}G_{2}−D_{3}D_{3}−A_{3}A_{3}−E_{4}E, so the lowest open strings are tuned to the lowest G on the guitar, and the highest strings are tuned to the same E as the highest string of the guitar.
-This tuning is one octave below the mandolin (or a fourth below the mandola), and is equivalent to that of the tenor violin:
+The standard octave mandolin tuning is G_{2}G_{2}−D_{3}D_{3}−A_{3}A_{3}−E_{4}E_{4}, The standard tuning of both the octave and standard mandolin would be GG,DD,AA,EE from lowest to highest string.